NAPCORE/its-data-dictionary/drafts/DR_EU_2024-490/location-search_topographic-places.md

 definition: the minimum information required for matching wider locations (e.g., areas, regions, localities, cities, suburbs, towns, administrative units, or settlements) as trip origins and destinations based on their name.
 category: Level of Service 1
 language: en
-status: proposed
+status: finalised
 source: DR_EU_2024-490
 subcategory:
   - Location search (origin_destination)
 ---

+## NOTES

->The names of settlements, counties, etc., are of importance for locating trip endpoints, namely for the distinction of place names that are not globally unique.
+The names of settlements, counties, etc., are of importance for locating trip endpoints, namely for the distinction of place names that are not globally unique.

->The following data needs to be provided for topographic places:\
+The following data needs to be provided for topographic places:
-• Identifier (must be globally unique)\
+- Identifier (must be globally unique)
-• Name\
+- Name
-• Coordinates (Centroid)\
+- Coordinates (Centroid)
-• Topographic or address identifiers\
+- Topographic or address identifiers
-• Category or classification
+- Category or classification

->The following data is optional for an address:\
+The following data is optional for an address:

-• External identifiers (e.g., for OSM) (KeyList)\
+- External identifiers (e.g., for OSM) (KeyList)
-• Area\
+- Area
-• Validity
+- Validity

 <table style="font-size: smaller; width: 100%;">
   <tr>